PFKimmerle/Substack/README.md

 # Substack
 This repository contains a collection of Python projects featured in articles on my Substack website, [PFKimmerle Substack](https://pfkimmerle.substack.com/).

 ## Repository Structure
 This folder contains individual Python projects demonstrating specific functionalities and applications.

 ### Projects

-1. **Weather App**
+### 1. 5 Beginner Coding Projects (Folder: 5_Beginner_Coding_Projects)
+This folder contains a collection of simple, beginner-friendly projects to help new programmers practice basic concepts in Python:

-   - Fetches weather information for a specified city or zip code.
-Displays the weather data in a simple text format and handles HTTP errors and other exceptions gracefully.
+- **Weather App**: Fetches weather information for specified cities or zip codes.

-2. **Web Scraper**
-   - Sets up a Selenium WebDriver for browsing and extracts data from the BBC News website using BeautifulSoup.
-Saves the extracted articles to a CSV file and handles errors effectively.
+- **Web Scraper**: Extracts data from the BBC News website and saves it to a CSV file.

-3. **Calculator**
-   - Performs basic arithmetic operations: addition, subtraction, multiplication, and division.
-Continuously prompts the user for operations and handles invalid input gracefully.

-4. **Number Guess**
-   - Randomly selects a number between 1 and 100 for the user to guess.
-Provides feedback on guesses and tracks the number of attempts taken by the user.

-5. **To-Do List**
+- **Calculator**: Performs basic arithmetic operations.
+- **Number Guess**: A simple number guessing game.
-   - Allows users to add, remove, and view tasks in their to-do list.
-Ensures tasks are managed gracefully and handles invalid input.
+- **To-Do List**: Manages tasks with functionalities to add, remove, and view tasks.

-6. **Flask_Book_Api**
+### 2. API Testing with Postman (Folder: API_Testing_with_Postman)
+This project demonstrates the use of Postman for API testing with practical examples:

+- **Books**: Tests API endpoints designed for handling book inventories with CRUD operations.
+- **Weather App**: Tests a weather-related API to validate responses based on different weather conditions and locations.

+### 3. Flask Book API (Folder: Flask_Book_Api)
-   - A RESTful API built using Flask and SQLAlchemy for managing a database of specific entities.
-Includes functionalities for creating, reading, updating, and deleting records.
+A RESTful API using Flask and SQLAlchemy for managing a books database with features to create, read, update, and delete records.

-7. **Temperature_Converter**
+### 4. Temperature Converter (Folder: Temperature_Converter)
-   - Converts temperatures between Celsius, Fahrenheit, and Kelvin.
-Demonstrates basic input/output operations and error handling.
+A simple utility to convert temperatures between Celsius, Fahrenheit, and Kelvin.

-8. **PythonStudyGuide**
-   - Contains resources to help recognize, write, and debug Python code.
-Referenced in the article "Recognizing Python: Writing and Debugging Code".
+### 5. Python Study Guide (Folder: PythonStudyGuide)
+Resources and guides for learning and mastering Python programming.

 ## Installation and Usage
 To use the scripts or run the projects:
-1. Clone this repository to your local machine. 'https://github.com/PFKimmerle/Python.git'
+1. Clone this repository to your local machine. 'https://github.com/PFKimmerle/Substack.git'
 2. Navigate to the desired project directory.
 3. Follow the specific instructions in the README of that directory to run the scripts or projects.